-As the administrator of Eonia®, The European Money Markets Institute is duly supervised by the Belgian Financial Services and Markets Authority (FSMA).
-The European Securities and Markets Authority (ESMA) will substitute the FSMA in January 2022.
+As the administrator of Eonia®, The European Money Markets Institute was duly supervised by the Belgian Financial Services and Markets Authority (FSMA).
+The European Securities and Markets Authority (ESMA) substituted the FSMA on 1 January 2022.

 In December 2019, The European Money Markets Institute was granted an authorisation by the FSMA for the provision and administration of Eonia® under the Benchmarks regulation of the European Union (BMR).
-As such, Eonia® can continue to be used until 3 January 2022, the date on which the benchmark will be discontinued.
+As such, Eonia® could be used until 3 January 2022, the date on which the benchmark was discontinued.

 The European Money Markets Institute has defined and implements robust governance and oversight arrangements to ensure Eonia's integrity and reliability.
 A rock-solid Governance Framework has been implemented to establish the requirements and principles related to the provision of Eonia®.